chadr/droptest/README.md

 ### Background information:

-Drop testing -- sometimes called impact testing --is used to evaluate if a material will interact with liquid (LOX) or gaseous oxygen (GOX).
+Drop testing -- sometimes called impact testing -- is used to evaluate if a material will interact with liquid (LOX) or gaseous oxygen (GOX).
 The material is exposed to the LOX/GOX and an impactor is dropped onto the sample.
 Each drop is a bernoulli trial where a reaction is a failure and a non-reaction is a